cennznet/api.js/packages/signer-cli/README.md

 A simple CLI interface for offline signing.

+Please install the package globally from npm registry as

+`npm i --global @cennznet/signer-cli`

 ## Create a transaction

 To create a transaction, you need to use the API to connect to a chain, enabling the creation of a transaction using the chain's metadata.
 In a terminal, run the `submit` command with the following form:

-`yarn run:signer submit --account <ss58> --ws <endpoint> <module.method> [param1] [...] [paramX]`
+`npx cennznet-signer-cli submit --account <ss58> --ws <endpoint> <module.method> [param1] [...] [paramX]`

 For instance, to make a transfer, we run the following command:

-`yarn run:signer submit --account 5HNHXTw65dTNVGRdYkxFUpKcvmUYQMZHcDHmSKpuC8pvVEaN --ws wss://poc3-rpc.polkadot.io/ balances.transfer 5DkQbYAExs3M2sZgT1Ec3mKfZnAQCL4Dt9beTCknkCUn5jzo 123`
+`npx cennznet-signer-cli submit --account 5HNHXTw65dTNVGRdYkxFUpKcvmUYQMZHcDHmSKpuC8pvVEaN --ws wss://poc3-rpc.polkadot.io/ balances.transfer 5DkQbYAExs3M2sZgT1Ec3mKfZnAQCL4Dt9beTCknkCUn5jzo 123`

 On execution, it will prompt us with: